uclasystem/VQPy/README.md

 #### Launch the task

 After declaring `VObj` and `Query`, users should call the `vqpy.launch` function to deploy the video query, below is an example of this interface.
-Users should specify the detector class they expect, and map the object detection result to the defined VObj types.
+Users should specify the detection class they expect, and map the object detection result to the defined VObj types.

 ```python
 vqpy.launch(cls_name=vqpy.COCO_CLASSES, # detection class